VictorOmuya/face-recognition-and-biometrics/README.md

-## MACHINE LEARNING PREDICTION PROJECTS
+## FACE RECOGNITION AND BIOMETRICS

 These projects are all built with python 3.8.5 and Machine Learning tools